 I’ve given up on getting organized using Microsoft To-Do after trying to use it for ten months.
 The user experience design is solid, and I like most things about the service.
 Unfortunately, it doesn’t work reliably enough to get anything done.

-I wanted to write a review of Microsoft To-Do for a long time but I’ve had so much problems with synchronization in To-Do that I never really got around to it.
+I wanted to write a review of Microsoft To-Do for a long time but I’ve had so much problems with synchronization in To-Do that I never got around to it.
 Instead I’ll stick to just discussing the parts that made me leave the service: its reliability, sync, and data portability problems.

 The waiting and reloading